 Starbucks looks for candidates with demonstrated experience in recommender systems, statistics, and scripting languages such as Python and SQL.
 Familiarity with Deep Learning frameworks (e.g., TensorFlow/Keras, PyTorch), Big Data processing tools (e.g., Spark/PySpark), and cloud platforms (e.g., Azure, AWS) is preferred.
 Knowledge of ETL processes, data visualization, and the ability to handle complex data sets is also crucial.

-The role involves implementing and improving customer-facing recommender systems, developing real-time machine learning applications, analyzing customer behavior within digital platforms, and consulting with stakeholders to identify pain points.
+The role involves implementing and improving customer-facing recommender systems, developing real-time machine-learning applications, analyzing customer behavior within digital platforms, and consulting with stakeholders to identify pain points.
 Communicating technical insights to business partners and leading data science projects from conceptualization to implementation are also key responsibilities.

 Starbucks values candidates who put the customer first, collaborate well with others, lead courageously, and continuously seek improvement.
-Strong problem-solving skills, attention to detail, and the ability to communicate effectively with both technical and non-technical stakeholders are essential.
+Strong problem-solving skills, attention to detail, and the ability to communicate effectively with technical and non-technical stakeholders are essential.
 Prior experience in related fields like retail, customer loyalty, marketing, or eCommerce is a plus.

-Aspiring to join Starbucks as a Data Scientist?
+Are you aspiring to join Starbucks as a Data Scientist?
 The journey might be lengthy and fraught with communication hiccups, but you can turn challenges into triumphs with the right preparation.

-If you’re eager to excel in the interview process, check ou our main Starbucks Interview Guide.
+If you’re eager to excel in the interview process, check out our main Starbucks Interview Guide.
 We’ve covered other possible Starbucks data scientist interview questions there, equipping you with the insights you need to stand out.

 Good luck with your interview!